-The UK-based research team have a number of projects currently underway at the Riosbo research centre.
+Onaya Science currently has a number of projects underway at the Riosbo research centre.

-Following on from their government funded study, the team have begun the next stage of this experiment.
-The former study revealed some unprecedented findings – showing drastic reductions in anxiety and depression as well as a potential marker for epigenetic changes, furthermore extensive psychometric data on a range of measures suggested positive therapeutic potential.
-The team aims to look further at the effects of ayahuasca on trauma.
+Following on from a UK government funded study, the team have begun the next stage of this experiment.
+The former study revealed some unprecedented findings – showing drastic reductions in anxiety and depression as well extensive psychometric data on a range of measures suggested positive therapeutic potential.

 Experiments at Riosbo: